 Parents and carers wishing to request that their child be placed outside of their normal age group must do so through the Head Teacher of the pupil's actual or proposed school.
-Where the school is their own admissions authority the decision to place a child outside of their normal age group rests with the Head Teacher and governing body of the school that would be affected.
 Where Dorset Local Authority is the admissions authority for the affected school, the case will be considered by the local authority's In Year Fair Access Panel.
 This panel meets regularly during term time.